mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 Zero gravity is a fact of life out in the asteroid belt, and it poses unique challenges to those working the rocks of the asteroid fields.

-The Zero G skill described on page 59 of the Traveller rules gives a very brief overview of the zero g environment, but the nature of zero g is presented in greater detail here.
+The Zero G skill gives a very brief overview of the zero g environment, but the nature of zero g is presented in greater detail here.

 ![[BltStrk-395022.jpg|200]]